marywebby/py-prac/README.md

 - allllll about conditional statements
 - really interesting to learn about all the different ways to add if/elif/else and when not to include if or else or elif
 - really started imagining using these different if statments in projects i want to do further down the road
 - busted out one whole chapter in one day and feeling very on top of it!

+## chap 6 📘
+dictionaries!!
+- began chap 6 and feeling like review with js objects
+- first few pages FLEW by, really getting the hand at the basic python syntax and being able to easily read examples